What is Acrystal and how do you process it?

 Acrystal Optima

 Acrystal Optima is very suitable for larger castings and is available starting at 13 kg.
 With Acrystal Optima you easily cast large sculptures.
-Like Acrystal Prima, this variant is also suitable for castings in silicone molds.
+Like Acrystal Prima, this variant is also suitable for castings in silicone moulds.

 Acrystal Aqua